ManuelPopp/SwissPlantCV/README.md

 Code has been tested with several Python versions 3.9.x, 3.11.x and 3.12.5.
 Important note: Geospatial analyses require proper setup of Python with GDAL bindings.
 Python was therefore installed using the [OSGeo4W](https://www.osgeo.org/projects/osgeo4w) installer.
 Note that all relevant parts (e.g. pip) of Python must be installed and set up correctly.

 ### R scripts
 The main R script is [Data_analysis.R](https://github.com/ManuelPopp/SwissPlantCV/blob/main/rsc/Data_analysis.R).
 It should automatically try to install all required packages.
 The script requires supplementing R scripts at the exact relative position as within this repo, since some sub-workflows were separated to enhance readability and limit the size of the main script.
 Moreover, the script reads in tables.
-If the R script is not called from within the common [RStudio](https://www.rstudio.org) IDE, make sure to search for where the `dir_main` variable is defined (`dir_main <-`) and set the value of this variable manually to the main directory of your local copy of this repo.
+If the R script is not called from within the common [RStudio](https://www.rstudio.org) IDE, make sure to search for where the ```dir_main```r variable is defined (```dir_main <-```r) and set the value of this variable manually to the main directory of your local copy of this repo.

 Code has been tested with R versions 4.4.0 and 4.4.1., as well as some older versions > 4.3.x.

 ### Obtaining image data
 API requests to the Info Flora Online Fieldbook are not necessary, since the full data set has already been compiled and made available in the data repository.
 Moreover, the fieldbook is only available to project members and curators.
+All code related to obtaining curated image data from the web is only for documentation purpose.

 ## Disclaimer
 This repository contains code to send API requests to third-party plant species identification providers.
-These APIs **are not part of this project**.
-Owners and potential contributors of this repository cannot be assumed to be affiliated with any of these third-party providers.
+These APIs **are not part of this project**, and, unless officially stated by a relevant authority, the owner of this repository and potential past, active, or fututure contributors **have no affiliation** with these third-party providers.

 Users should be aware that:

 - API requests to plant identification services **typically require authentication**.
 Users are responsible for obtaining any necessary login credentials from the respective providers.
 - **The terms, conditions, and policies** governing the use of these APIs are set solely by their respective owners.
-I **do not control, endorse, or guarantee** the availability, reliability, or accuracy of these services.
+We (the owner and potential contributers of this repository) **do not control, endorse, or guarantee** the availability, reliability, or accuracy of these services.
+- The respective owners of the APIs may, at any time, with or without notice, make changes to their APIs in a way that changes the behaviour or output of their API, or that affects compatibility with code within this repository.
+They may also restrict access to, or entirely remove their APIs at any time.
+We do not guarantee future compatibility of the code within this repository with any of the APIs.
-- **Owners and potential contributers of this repository accept no liability** for any actions users take when interacting with these APIs, including but not limited to violations of third-party terms of service, rate limits, or misuse of the data retrieved.
+- **We accept no liability** for any actions users take when interacting with these APIs, including but not limited to violations of third-party terms of service, rate limits, or misuse of the data retrieved.

 Users are advised to carefully review and comply with the respective API providers' policies before use.